 One of the marks of a professional is that she is always seeking additional knowledge in her chosen field.
 If your instructor is resting on his laurels and hasn’t sought additional training since his rigorous weekend NRA instructor class 10 years ago, you should be looking for a new guru.

 When you ask your instructors about the recent training classes they completed as a student, you will learn if your instructor is a professional or not.
 It will also give you good information about who you should train with next.
 If professional instructors are paying their own way to study under another instructor, that should be a clue about good places to spend your training dollars.

-As for 2023, I’m enrolled in Rangemaster’s shotgun instructor certification at the end of the month.
-I’ll be taking as many classes as I can in between my teaching blocks at the Rangemaster Tactical Conference.
-I also have two classes covering the use of high explosives this summer.
+As for 2024, I’m already enrolled in Rangemaster’s Protective Pistolcraft Instructor certification.
+I’ll be taking as many classes as I can in between my teaching blocks at the Rangemaster Tactical Conference, The Thunderstick Summit, and Gunsite’s Revolver Roundup.
+I’m also presently enrolled in an online advanced tactical medicine course.
 I’ll probably pick up a few more tactical classes as my schedule allows.

-Although I had planned on teaching less in 2023, I’ve failed that goal.
-I already have 33 days of training scheduled to teach in the coming year.
+I already have 39 days of training scheduled to teach in the coming year.
 I’ll probably add a couple more later in the year.
 I hope to see some of you in those classes.

 Happy New Year from Active Response Training.